nickstenning/honcho/README.md

 Why a port?
 Well, only two good reasons, and only one of which you're going to be interested in:

-1. I work in Python-only development environments, where installing Ruby just so I can run Procfile apps seemed a bit crazy.
+1. I work in Python-only development environments, where installing Ruby just so I can run Procfile apps seems a bit crazy.
 Python, on the other hand, is part of the [LSB](http://en.wikipedia.org/wiki/Linux_Standard_Base), and so even in "Ruby-only" environments, Python will still be around.

 2. I wanted to learn about [asynchronous I/O](http://docs.python.org/library/select.html) [in Python](http://docs.python.org/library/queue.html).